arthursw/launcher/specs.md

 - check if the sources for this current version (`appname-tagname`) exist at `path` (if a folder named `appname-tagname` exists at the `path` location)
 - if the sources exist, create an environment if necessary and execute the main script:
   - check if the ExampleApp environment exists (remove special chars from the name to make it a valid env name)
-  - if the environment does not exists: create the environment and install the dependencies defined in the `configuration` file in the sources (parse the `path`/`appname-tagname`/`configuration` file, usually a `pyproject.toml`)
+  - if the environment does not exists: create the environment and install the dependencies defined in the `configuration` file in the sources (parse the `path`/`appname-tagname`/`configuration` file, usually a `pyproject.toml`, but can also be a pixi.toml, environment.yml or requirements.txt file.)
+  - run the install script defined by the `install` attribute if any
   - run the main script defined by the `main` attribute (located in `path`/`appname-tagname`)
 - otherwise: download them from the `archive_endpoint` and extract them in the `path`
 - update `application.yml` to set the current version in `version`